outr/ui_foundation/example/README.md

-# foundation_flutter_example
+# ui_foundation_example

-Demonstrates how to use the foundation_flutter plugin.
+Demonstrates how to use the ui_foundation plugin.

 ## Getting Started